karlhorky/chrome-tricks/README.md

 Now the default when using the `⌘T` shortcut (<kdb>`cmd`</kdb>-<kdb>`T`</kdb>) will be to open a tab to the right of your current tab, which is a much nicer UX.
 If you want to open a tab at the end of all of the tabs, use the shortcut `⌘⌥T` (<kdb>`cmd`</kdb>-<kdb>`alt`</kdb>-<kdb>`T`</kdb>).

 Credit for this trick goes to to `mblakesley` for [their answer on Super User](https://superuser.com/a/1704081/157255)

+For other operating systems, check out [the other answers on Super User](https://superuser.com/questions/1103354/keyboard-shortcut-to-open-new-tab-next-to-current-tab-in-google-chrome).